Culling

-In biology, culling is the process of segregating organisms from a group according to desired or undesired characteristics.
-In animal breeding, it is the process of removing or segregating animals from a breeding stock based on a specific trait.
-This is done to exaggerate desirable characteristics, or to remove undesirable characteristics by altering the genetic diversity of the population.
-For livestock and wildlife, culling often refers to the act of killing removed animals based on their individual characteristics, such as their sex or species membership, or as a means of preventing infectious disease transmission.
+Culling is the process of segregating organisms from a group according to desired or undesired characteristics.
+In animal breeding, it is removing or segregating animals from a breeding stock based on a specific trait.
+This is done to exaggerate desirable characteristics, or to remove undesirable characteristics by altering the genetic makeup of the population.
+For livestock and wildlife, culling often refers to killing removed animals based on their characteristics, such as their sex or species membership, or as a means of preventing infectious disease transmission.

 In fruits and vegetables, culling is the sorting or segregation of fresh harvested produce into marketable lots, with the non-marketable lots being discarded or diverted into food processing or non-food processing activities.
 This usually happens at collection centres located at, or close to farms.